whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Remember:

-Carpets and upholstered furniture are the main reservoir of allergens in your home.
+Carpets and upholstered furniture are the main reservoirs of allergens in your home.

 If you can: replace or remove them.